 Canoe race to be held the day after the triathlon, likely running out and back (with a loop for spectators) on a remote section of the Mississippi downstream from Knutson Dam, 5 mi.
 NE of tri finish line.
 We are anticipating categories to allow for all watercraft used in the triathlon plus stand up paddle boards.

 Pro and cruisers* in "Pro" class, all other canoes considered "stock."
-Pro race approx. 15 mi. , stock and SUP approx. 8.5 mi.
-We are currently working on securing some canoe related door prizes. (ea. worth $150+) Stay tuned!
+Pro race approx. 15.5 mi. , stock and SUP approx. 8.4 mi.
+We have secured some ZRE paddles (~$175 value) for door prizes.
+Entry Friday evening $15/per paddler or Sunday morning starting at 10 a.m. $20/per paddler.
+Racing at 11.
 Please email your thoughts or comments to ChippewaTriathlon@live.com

 *Cruiser class will be created if we can get 3 or more cruisers.
 "Over 65 pound canoe" class created with 3 or more also.
-Participants must weigh their own canoe.
+Participants must weigh their own canoe in advance.
 A classic example of this would be a 17' royalex "Old Town".

 The Chippewa Triathlon is a unique event that combines canoeing, biking, and running, all through the Chippewa National Forest in Cass Lake, Minnesota.
 The course follows the centuries-old "Pike Bay Connection".
 Approximate leg-Distances: 15-mile canoe, 29-mile mountain bike, 5-mile trail run.
 Final course set right before the race based on wind, recent and forecasted weather, etc.